csulbying/web-app-dev/01-setup/setup.md

 Go to [https://code.visualstudio.com/download](https://code.visualstudio.com/download) to download it for your operating systems.

 You can perform basic git functions such as commit, push and pull within VS Code IDE -- this is much easy.
+The workflow now becomes the following:

+### Step 1: Create a Github Repository

+Create a new repository in Github.
+To add an appropriate `.gitignore` file, please select the "Node".
+Optionally, you can select a license to add a license copyright file and create a `README` file.

+### Step 2: Clone the Github Repository

+In your Github repoistory page, you can find the url.
+In your computer, open a terminal (or `cmd` or `power shell` window in Windos),use `git clone remote-repository-url` to clone the github repository to a folder in your local computer.
+The command will create a new folder named after the repository name.

+### Step 3: Use VS Code to open the cloned folder

+Use VS code IDE to open the cloned folder.
+Then work on this local repostiory.
+You can add new files, change existing files or delete unused files and the VS code shows the number of changed files.

+### Step 4: Stage and Commit Changes

+To stage and commit chagnes, click the VS code source control icon, the IDE is in source control mode. type in commit message and press enter to commit the changes.
+If it is the first, VS Code will ask you to confirm stage all changes, select `Always` stage changes and confirm the commit.

+### Step 5: Push to Github Repository

+When you click the source control icon, the IDE is in source control mode.
+Click the `...` icon on the top and it displays a list of source control commands, select `Push` to push the changes to GitHub repository.
 The first time you use the git operation, VS Code will prompt you for your GitHub account name and password.

 ## 3 Deploy Git Repository to Netlify